mcollins21/mcollins21/README.md

 Currently I'm studying Computer Science at Loyola University Chicago and I´m based in Chicago, Illinois.

-Since 2019 I've been exploring the world of audio software, specifically the creation of VST3 plugins and Max/MSP. :control_knobs:
+Since 2019 I've been exploring the world of audio software, specifically the creation of VST3 plugins and Max/MSP.

 ### What I'm focusing on 👨‍💻

-Currently leveling up my experience in advanced data structures and assembly level programming. <br />
-Outside out coding you can probably find me at the music studio or grabbing a cup of coffee! :coffee:
+Currently leveling up my experience in advanced data structures and assembly level programming. <br /> Outside out coding you can probably find me at the music studio or grabbing a cup of coffee!

 ### Some things of interest 🔍
 <!-- BLOG-POST-LIST:START -->